-- Banco Bradesco – One of the country's largest banks along with Banco do Brasil, Itau Unibanco and BNDES.
-It was the largest private bank in Brazil until Banco Itaú and Unibanco merged in 2008.
-As of June 23, 2014, it had a market cap of US$64.5 billion.
+Banco Bradesco – One of the country's largest banks along with Banco do Brasil, Itau Unibanco and BNDES.
+As of August 30, 2016, it has a market capitalization of US$50 billion.

-- Banco do Brazil – The largest bank in Brazil and Latin America with total assets of about US$607 billion (March 31, 2014).
-It also has the largest ATM network in Latin America, with over 45,000 ATMs.
+Banco do Brazil – The largest bank in Brazil and Latin America with total assets of US$446 billion (6/ 2016).
+It also has the largest services network among the Brazilian institutions by number of branches and ATMs.

-- Banco Safra – The ninth largest private bank in Brazil in terms of total assets and equity.
-As a full-service commercial bank, Banco Safra operates in all areas of the financial sector.
+Banco Safra – The ninth largest private bank in Brazil by assets and equity.
+As a full-service commercial bank, it operates in all areas of the financial sector.

-- Caixa Economica Federal – A government-owned Brazilian commercial bank, established on January 12, 1861 by Emperor Dom Pedro II.
-With more than 73 million clients, it is one of the largest financial institutions in Latin America.
+Caixa Economica Federal – A government-owned Brazilian commercial bank, established on January 12, 1861 by Emperor Dom Pedro II.
+With more than 85 million customers, it is one of the largest financial institutions in Latin America.

 Central Bank of Brazil – The principal monetary authority of the country.
 The Bank was established on December 31, 1964.
-As of August 2011, Central Bank had total assets of 1.428 trillion reais.
+As of November 2014, it had total assets of R$2.101 trillion.

-- HSBC Bank Brasil SA - Banco Múltiplo – One of the largest financial institutions in Brazil with presence in 550 municipalities in all regions.
+HSBC Bank Brasil SA was one of the largest financial institutions in Brazil with presence in 543 municipalities in all regions.
 It was acquired by Banco Bradesco in 2015.

-- Itau Unibanco – The largest financial conglomerate in the Latin America and one of the 10 largest banks in the world by market value.
-As of December 31, 2013, the Bank had total assets of R$1.106 trillion (US$468.7 billion).
+Itau Unibanco – The largest financial conglomerate in the Latin America and one of the largest banks in the world by market value.
+As of June 30, 2016, the Bank had a market capitalization of US$52 billion.

-- Nossa Caixa – Nossa Caixa was the seventh largest bank by deposits with a presence in all 645 municipalities of Sao Paulo.
+Nossa Caixa was the country's seventh largest bank by deposits with a presence in all 645 municipalities of Sao Paulo.
 It was incorporated into the Banco do Brasil in 2008.